Benefits of Unitranche Debt

 While there is yet to be standardization in the structure of unitranche lending agreements, the following tend to be true generally:

-- Interest Rate (%): The interest rate on unitranche term loans is higher than traditional term loans, yet the ease of access to capital, flexibility in structuring the debt, and short time frames to close counteract the higher pricing.
+- Interest Rate (%) → The interest rate on unitranche term loans is higher than traditional term loans, yet the ease of access to capital, flexibility in structuring the debt, and short time frames to close counteract the higher pricing.

-- Principal Amortization: Mandatory amortization is relatively very rare on unitranche debt.
+- Principal Amortization → Mandatory amortization is relatively very rare on unitranche debt.

-- Prepayment Premium: The prepayment penalty is either zero (or minimal), giving the borrower more flexibility for refinancing debt or taking out certain debt tranches.
+- Prepayment Premium → The prepayment penalty is either zero (or minimal), giving the borrower more flexibility for refinancing debt or taking out certain debt tranches.

 Since unitranche debt is typically held onto by lenders until maturity, price volatility in the secondary markets is much less of a concern.

-Interest Rate Pricing on Unitranche Loans
+What is the Interest Rate on Unitranche Loans?

 The interest rate represents a “blended” rate that should reflect the spread of risk between senior and subordinated debt.